 Author: Dr Sonya Havill MBChB FRACP, Registrar, Department of Dermatology, Waikato Hospital, Hamilton, New Zealand, 2001.

-Curettage and cautery (one type of electrosurgery) is a procedure in which your dermatologist scrapes off a skin lesion and applies heat to the skin surface.
+Curettage and cautery (one type of electrosurgery) is a procedure in which a skin lesion is scraped off and heat is applied to the skin surface.

-Your dermatologist will explain to you why your skin lesion needs treatment and the procedure involved.
+Your doctor will explain to you why your skin lesion needs treatment and the procedure involved.
 You may have to sign a consent form to indicate that you consent to the surgical procedure.
-Tell your dermatologist if you are taking any medication, you have any allergies or medical conditions.
+Tell your doctor if you are taking any medication, or if you have any allergies or medical conditions.

 The lesion should be sent to a pathology laboratory for analysis.
 The wound surface is then cauterised with a hot wire beaded tip or electrosurgical unit (diathermy).
 This stops bleeding and helps destroys any remaining skin tumour cells.